 Jesse Stone was born on this date in 1901.
 He was a Black band leader, songwriter, and music producer.

-Stone, Herb Abrams (his partner), and the Cleveland DJ Allen Freid, made a trip throughout the south, eventually finding Bill Haley & The Comets.
+Stone, Herb Abrams (his partner), and the Cleveland DJ Allen Freid made a trip throughout the south, eventually finding Bill Haley & The Comets.
 Stone decided that this band was the one to do it.
-He went on to record Haley performing his song "Shake Rattle and Roll" on Decca Records.
+He recorded Haley performing his song "Shake Rattle and Roll" on Decca Records.

 At the age of 97, Jesse Stone died in Altamonte Springs, FL, on April 1, 1999.